The Girl Who Leapt Through Time (2006 film)

-The Girl Who Leapt Through Time (時をかける少女, Toki o Kakeru Shōjo) is a 2006 Japanese-animated science fiction romance film produced by Madhouse, directed by Mamoru Hosoda and written by Satoko Okudera.
-Released by Kadokawa Herald Pictures, the film is a loose sequel to the 1967 novel of the same name by Yasutaka Tsutsui and shares the basic premise of a teenage girl who gains the power of time travel and repeatedly relives the same day in a time loop, but with a different story and characters than the novel.
-Riisa Naka voices teenager Makoto Konno, who learns from Kazuko Yoshiyama, Makoto's aunt and the protagonist to the original story, that Makoto has the power to travel through time.
-Makoto begins using the time-leaps frivolously to fix problems.
-Riisa Naka later portrays Makoto's cousin, Akari Yoshiyama, the protagonist of the 2010 film Time Traveller: The Girl Who Leapt Through Time, which follows a different story.
+The Girl Who Leapt Through Time (時をかける少女, Toki o Kakeru Shōjo) is a 2006 Japanese animated science fiction romance film, directed by Mamoru Hosoda, written by Satoko Okudera, and produced by Madhouse.
+It is a loose sequel to the 1967 novel of the same name by Yasutaka Tsutsui and shares the basic premise, but with a different story and characters than the novel.

+The protagonist is Makoto Konno, a teenage girl who learns the power of time travel from Kazuko Yoshiyama, her aunt and the protagonist to the original story.
+She begins using the time-leaps frivolously to fix problems, and repeatedly relives the same day in a time loop.
+Makoto is voiced by Riisa Naka, who would later portray Makoto's cousin, Akari Yoshiyama, the protagonist of the 2010 live-action film Time Traveller: The Girl Who Leapt Through Time, which follows a different story.

-The Girl Who Leapt Through Time was released on July 15, 2006, and received positive reviews.
-The film won numerous awards, including the Japan Academy Film Prize for Animation of the Year.
+The Girl Who Leapt Through Time was released by Kadokawa Herald Pictures on July 15, 2006, and received positive reviews.
+It won numerous awards, including the Japan Academy Film Prize for Animation of the Year.
 The English version was licensed and produced by Kadokawa Pictures U.S., with dubbing supplied by Ocean Productions, and released by Bandai Entertainment in 2008 and re-released by Funimation in 2016.

 Plot

-At Kuranose High School in Tokyo, Japan, 17-year-old Makoto Konno discovers a message written on a blackboard and ends up inadvertently falling onto a walnut-shaped object.
+At Kuranose High School in Tokyo, Japan, 17-year-old Makoto Konno discovers a message written on a blackboard that reads "Time waits for no one" and ends up inadvertently falling onto a walnut-shaped object.
 On her way to the Tokyo National Museum to meet with her aunt, Kazuko Yoshiyama, she is ejected into a railroad crossing when the brakes on her bicycle fail and hit by an oncoming train, but finds herself transported back in time when she was riding her bicycle right before the accident.
-After telling Kazuko what happened, she helps Makoto realize she now has the power to "time-leap", the ability to literally travel through time.
-At first, Makoto uses her powers to avoid being late, get perfect grades, avoid mishaps and even relive a single karaoke session for several hours, but soon discovers her actions can adversely affect others.
+After telling Kazuko what happened, she helps Makoto realise she now has the power to "time-leap", the ability to literally travel through time.
+At first, Makoto uses her powers to avoid being late, achieve perfect grades, avoid mishaps and even relive a single karaoke session for several hours, but soon discovers her actions can adversely affect others.

 Consequently, Makoto uses most of her leaps frivolously to prevent undesirable situations from happening, including an awkward love confession from her best friend, Chiaki Mamiya.
-Makoto realizes she has a numbered tattoo on her arm indicating the limited number of times she can time leap.
-Using her remaining time leaps, Makoto attempts to make things right for everyone.
+Makoto realises she has a numbered tattoo on her arm indicating the limited number of times she can time-leap.
+Using her remaining time-leaps, Makoto attempts to make things right for everyone.
 When Chiaki calls Makoto to ask if she has been time-leaping, she uses her final time-leap to prevent Chiaki's call.
 In the meantime, Makoto's friend Kōsuke Tsuda and his new girlfriend, Kaho Fujitani, borrow her faulty bike.
 Makoto attempts to stop them, but as she had just used her final leap, she is unable to rescue them from being hit by the train.